OnionIoT/Onion-Docs/Omega2/Kit-Guides/Maker/tutorials/01-servo-dimming-led.md

 //  - emphasis on each object being it's own separate entity

 // [note] copy from or link back to the shift register article where we first introduced classes - probably makes more sense to link back since maker kit people will have all starter kit content as well

+// explanation of why we chose a class - abstraction of hardware - because this way we can have a bunch of objects, each knowing which channel they control, without having to deal with the details of the hardware, instead we identify them as LED0, LED1, etc
+// * not so handy here but this is good practise for programming when the index of the object meant to be controlled is different from the hardware index -

 #### Initializing the PWM Expansion